Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 Alluxio keeps a fingerprint of each UFS file so that Alluxio can update the file if it changes.
 The fingerprint includes information such as file size and last modified time.
-If a file is modified in the UFS, Alluxio will detect this from the fingerprint, free the existing data for that file, and reload the metadata for the updated file.
+If a file is modified in the UFS, Alluxio will detect this from the fingerprint, free the existing data for that file.
+The next time the data is read, it will pull the newer version of the file from the UFS.
 If a file is added or deleted in the UFS, Alluxio will update the metadata in its namespace as well.

-The fingerprint is verified with the UFS based on the `alluxio.user.file.metadata.sync.interval` client configuration property.
+The frequency at which file and directory fingerprints are verified with the UFS is based on the `alluxio.user.file.metadata.sync.interval` client configuration property.

 For example, if a client executes an operation with the interval set to one minute,